ansible/awx/docs/docsite/rst/userguide/projects.rst

 2. Click the copy icon to copy the API token to the clipboard.

 .. image:: ../common/images/projects-ah-loaded-token-shown.png
+   :alt: Connect to Hub page showing where to copy the offline token.

 3. To use the public |ah|, create an |ah| credential using the copied token and pointing to the URLs shown in the **Server URL** and **SSO URL** fields of the token page: